elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Instances inherit from classes when class inheritance gets used.
-Hierarchical class taxonomies get created as a result of this.
-In contrast, instances inherit from other objects through prototypal inheritance, and they can get formed from numerous objects.
+  <div><strong>Interview Response:</strong> Instances inherit from classes when we use class inheritance, and Hierarchical class taxonomies get created due to this.
+In contrast, instances inherit from other objects through prototypal inheritance, and they get formed from several objects.
 Because it is more straightforward and more versatile, I favor prototypal inheritance.
 </div>
   </div>
 </details>